AI Threats Detection

 - Signature-Based detection

-Rules using signatures detection capabilities that can identify malicious traffic.
+Models using signatures detection capabilities that can identify malicious traffic.
 These signatures can be static or dynamic (generated with ML).
 They leverage fingerprinting, such as TLS fingerprint, browser fingerprint, and HTTP header - Behavioral detection

-Rules detecting threats based on abnormal/aggressive behavior.
+Models detecting threats based on abnormal/aggressive behavior.
 Bots in these categories have been detected by behavioral rules and ML that identified a behavior not linked to human activity, e.g. too many login attempts. - Reputational detection

-Rules detecting threats because their request originated from an IP that acted maliciously recently, or because the IP has been flagged as a (data center/residential) proxy recently by our ML models.
+Models detecting threats because their request originated from an IP that acted maliciously recently, or because the IP has been flagged as a (data center/residential) proxy recently by our ML models.
 Note that since several IPs can be shared, we also combine IP reputation with other criteria to have a more fine-grain detection. - Vulnerability Scanner detection

-Rules detecting threats that systematically tally, catalog, and examine identifiable, predictable, and unknown content locations, paths, file names, and parameters, in order to find weaknesses and possible security vulnerabilities.
+Models detecting threats that systematically tally, catalog, and examine identifiable, predictable, and unknown content locations, paths, file names, and parameters, in order to find weaknesses and possible security vulnerabilities.

-2. Rules management
+2. Models management

 Allow response